Skip to main content

 From there, your user experience depends on whether you stick with the free version of the platform (Basic membership) or upgrade to one of the three paid sub-tiers (Premium Light, Plus, or Unlimited).

 A Basic membership just lets you browse your pool, explore profiles, and send Likes.
 To facilitate actual dating, you need a Premium membership.
-For an in-depth examination of eHarmony’s Premium membership, see “eHarmony vs. Match key features” later in this review.
+We provide a more in-depth examination of eHarmony’s Premium membership in a section comparing key features later in this review.

 How Match works

-Match's startup process is simpler and usually faster than eHarmony's.
-After specifying your location, gender, and desired age range for matches, you provide a few personal details — DOB, name, email address, and body type — before answering a series of straightforward questions about you and your dating preferences:
+Match's startup process is technically simpler and usually faster than eHarmony's.
+After specifying your location, gender, and desired age range for matches, you provide a few personal details — DOB, name, email address, and body type — and then answer a series of straightforward questions about you and your dating preferences:

 • Have you ever been married?